Leonard Cuthbert Lucas: Second World War

 Lieutenant Colonel L C Lucas having tea with Gunner Read opposite.
 Captain Colin Dossetor is in the background.
 Dossetor died on 23 August 1943 making an experimental parachute jump; he landed in the Cataract Dam, and drowned.

 On 15 August 1939, Lucas was appointed Deputy Assistant Quartermaster General of the 7th Military District, the military district encompassing the Northern Territory.
 On 4 September 1939, the day after Australia declared war on Germany, he was called back to full-time duty.
 He joined the Second AIF as a lieutenant colonel, with the AIF service number DX200, on 2 April 1940, and assumed command of the 6th Division Engineers.
 He embarked for the Middle East on 15 April 1940.
 He participated in the campaigns in Libya and Greece, and was awarded the Distinguished Service Order for the former.
 His citation read:

 Commanded Engineers, 6 Aust Div throughout the Cyrenaica Campaign from the opening engagement at Bardia to the final defeat of the enemy on February 7th.
 Under his direction the engineers have done most valuable work of every conceivable kind, from breaching enemy wire, removing roads, railways, power and water installations.
 The work of the engineers under Lt Col Lucas contributed very materially to the success of the attacks and the rapidity of the pursuit.

 Group portrait of personnel from Advance Land Headquarters at Hollandia on 18 December 1944.
 Lucas is in the front row, sixth from the left.

 On 12 March 1942, the 6th Division embarked for the Far East, but was diverted to defend Ceylon.
 On 6 April 1942, he relinquished command of the 6th Division Engineers and became the Chief Engineer of the garrison of Ceylon with the temporary rank of brigadier.
 He finally embarked for Australia on 24 April, reaching Adelaide on 27 May.
 He was posted to the G staff at Second Army Headquarters.

 On 5 June, he became Deputy Engineer-in-Chief at Advanced Land Headquarters (LHQ), South West Pacific Area, with the substantive rank of colonel from 1 September, although he retained the temporary rank of brigadier.
-On 18 May 1945, he became Chief Engineer of Second Army and commander of Royal Australian Engineers Training Centre at Kapooka.
+On 18 May 1945, he became Chief Engineer of Second Army and commander of the Royal Australian Engineers Training Centre at Kapooka.
 He was the co-author of a booklet, The Royal Australian Engineers—Lessons from The War 1939–45.

 After the war ended, he relinquished these appointments on 8 November 1945, and was placed on the supernumerary list.
 On 18 December he was transferred to the Reserve of Officers with the rank of colonel, retaining brigadier as an honorary rank.
 He served as an aide-de-camp to the Governor General of Australia from 17 January 1946 to 9 January 1947.